 Perk of online shopping may disappear as states can now require online sellers to collect tax across state lines.

 The content on this website is intended for general informational purposes only and cannot be construed as advice or opinion provided by Shea Labagh Dobberstein CPAs, Inc. It is quite possible that the information provided here, while seemingly applicable to your financial situation, is in fact not applicable given your particular circumstances.
+Any guidance was applicable at the time of publication and may have been superseded by subsequent events and/or legislation.
 It is strongly advised that you contact an independent advisor before acting on any information presented.